GEG 101 WORLD NATURAL ENVIRONMENTS

 GEG 300 WORLD REGIONAL GEOGRAPHY

 National and state geography standards; concept of region; map essentials; physical, cultural, economic, and political geography fundamentals within selected regions.
-Offered spring only.
+Offered occasionally.

 GEG 303 GLOBAL CLIMATOLOGY

 Prerequisite: GEG 101.
 Study of the earth's climate through analysis of climatic controls, classification schemes, and feedback cycles.
 Includes an examination of past climates and global climate change scenarios.
-Offered alternate years.
+Offered occasionally.